 Figure 4-7.
 Microservices architecture showing use of different versions of the Text Parser in Audio and Video service.

 HTTP is stateless but the application does have needs for statefulness.
 Microservices could be stateful or stateless depending on the application architecture.
 Most systems of scale would most probably have both stateless as well as stateful services.
 In case of a cloud offering like Microsoft Azure, we can use Azure Service Fabric that allows us to create Stateful as well as Stateless service.
 Both the services are created similarly and have code, config and data separated out.
 Based on the need of the application as well as the state of it, we can scale all the three components accordingly.
 Stateful microservices have no need for queues and caches and have low latency.
 In case of stateless microservices we need queues, caches and partitioned storage so we can store the application state in a scalable fashion.
 It’s strongly recommended to start with stateless microservices and introduce state as described earlier in the book rather than looking for an out of the box stateful architecture.
 This will go a long way in making sure that the system is scalable, deployable and will be flexible enough to newer changes in business needs as well as architecture.
-When in doubt refer back to the REST principles for creating a scalable solution.

 Our experts are able to quickly identify, predict, and satisfy our clients' current and future need.
 Our hierarchy of consultants include Principal Consultants, Senior Architects, Senior Managers, Lead Senior Consultants, Senior and Junior Level Consultants and Developers available at your disposal with flexible engagements.
 Our services related to Microservices include but not limited to...

 Cazton is composed of technical professionals with expertise gained all over the world and in all fields of the tech industry and we put this expertise to work for you.
 We serve all industries, including banking, finance, legal services, life sciences & healthcare, technology, media, and the public sector.
 Check out some of our services: